spiral/docs/orm/relations.md

 $tag->tagged->users()->sync([1, 2, 3, 4]);
 ```

-As before, since we declared INVERSE key we can get access to our tags using "tag" property of method in models User and Post.
+As before, since we declared INVERSE key, we can get access to our tags using "tags" property of method in models User and Post.

 ```php
 $user = User::findByPK(1);